superxc3/xcmkb/list of items/list of keyboards/60percent/sofle/user manual.md

 # User Manual for Sofle

-This user manual is applicable for Sofle V1, V2, and Choc.
+This user manual is applicable for Sofle V1 and V2.
 Before proceed to assemble your board with switches and keycaps, you can try with [Part A](https://github.com/superxc3/xcmkb/blob/main/list%20of%20items/list%20of%20keyboards/60percent/sofle/user%20manual.md#part-a-connect) to test out your sofle unit.
 We tested the board before shipping, this include TRS cable, key registration, oleds, knobs, and magnetic cable (if you purchase one from us).

 ## Part A Connect